 What Makes The Law Place Different From Other Florida Law Firms?

-We understand how stressful Florida’s court systems can be, especially for young people facing the possibility of their whole life being altered.
+At The Law Place, we understand how stressful Florida’s court systems can be, especially for young people facing the possibility of their whole life being altered.
 We will be by your side every step of the way.
 We are here to listen, investigate, and put together the best possible defense tailored to the audience that will hear it.

 We always make sure that we are up to date with Florida law, and we are always developing our skills.
 We have a deep understanding of the law and will understand how we can tackle your defense.
 Many of our attorneys are AVVO 10.0 rated, the highest possible rating based on associations, client reviews, length of practice, trial skills, and awards.